mieko/mieko.dev/_posts/2019-10-25-nerdsniping.md

 ---
 It's crazy how web communities work.

 I tend to keep drafts for a long time before publishing.
-In fact, if you know your way aroud GitHub Pages, even my drafts are public.
+In fact, if you know your way around GitHub Pages, even my drafts are public.
 I'm staring at one now dated "2016-09-27" about iBeacons, a lame Apple name for a lame BlueTooth LE technology I ranted about that came and went before I could finish the post.